 If the police suspect you are lying about the driver’s identity, you could also be accused of perverting the course of justice.
 This can lead to a custodial sentence, so speak with our Motoring Defence Lawyer.

 However, you may have a valid excuse for failing to name the driver.

-Firstly, you may not know who was driving at the time of the alleged offence.
+Firstly, you may not know who was driving during the alleged offence.
 When this happens, you must try to find out through ‘reasonable diligence’.
 If this is not successful, you must not guess.
 Instead, the onus is on you to prove to the court that you have tried to discover the driver’s identity to no avail.

 Secondly, it may not have been reasonably practicable for you to disclose the driver’s identity within the allocated time.
-For example, it could be that the police sent the NIP to your old address, even though you updated your records with DVLA.
-(If you did not update your address with DVLA, the police will say that fault lies with you).
+For example, it could be that the police sent the NIP to your old address even though you updated your records with DVLA.
+(If you did not update your address with DVLA, the police would say that fault lies with you).

 Whatever the circumstances, you must establish that there is a valid reason why you have not, or cannot, name the driver.
 Otherwise, the court may uphold the charges.
 That is why it is essential to have the support of an experienced legal team.
 You could be charged with perverting the course of justice.
 What is the minimum sentence for perverting the course of justice?